CME211/notes/lecture-00/00-command-line.md

 * `..` - directory one higher in filesystem
 * `.` - alias for working directory

-The command `cd -` changes to the previous directory.
+The command `$ cd -` changes to the previous directory.

 ## Looking at things